Michael Leitch: International career

 He captained the Japan national team at the 2015 Rugby World Cup, famously defeating South Africa in one of the biggest upsets ever.
 This victory is the core of the film The Brighton Miracle, in which he is played by Lasarus Ratuere; but also appears as himself.

 For the 2018 season, Leitch moved to the Sunwolves, the Japanese Super Rugby team.
+In November of that year, he scored against England at Twickenham Stadium.
+His side led 15–10 at half-time, but eventually lost 35–15.

 At the 2019 World Cup, when Japan were hosts, he led the victory over Ireland, ranked second in the world at that time, and then defeated Scotland to qualify for the knockout stages for the first time ever.
+Looking back on the tournament in 2023, the website RugbyPass labelled him as one of the players of the tournament, describing his leadership of the host nation's team as 'heroic'.

 There is a statue of Leitch in one of the communal parks in Tokyo.
 During the 2019 World Cup it was a popular place for fans to have their photos taken.

+Ahead of the 2023 Rugby World Cup, he was described as in 'vintage form' for the Brave Lupus by RugbyPass.
+However, on 22 July a high tackle on So'otala Fa'aso'o against Samoa in Sapporo saw him receive a red card from referee Mathieu Raynal.
+He was subsequently banned for three matches by World Rugby.